marhoy/nrk-download/README.md

 ```

 # Usage
+There are two ways do download things:
-In order to download something, you first have to search for it.
-And you have to specify whether you are searching for a particular program, or if you are searching for a series.
+1. You can interactively search for content.
+You have to specify whether you are searching for a particular program, or if you are searching for a series.
+You will go through a selection process in order to identify what is to be downloaded.
+1. You can specify an URL that identifies the content that you want to dowload.
+The URL is typically copied from https://tv.nrk.no/.
+In this case, the download starts with no questions asked.
 ```
 $ nrkdownload -h
-usage: nrkdownload [-h] [--version] [-d DIRECTORY] (-s | -p) search_string
+usage: nrkdownload [-h] [--version] [-d DIRECTORY]
+                   (-p PROGRAM | -s SERIES | -u URL)

 Download series or programs from NRK, complete with images and subtitles.

-positional arguments:
-  search_string  Whatever you want to search for.
-Surround the string with
-                 single or double quotes if the string contains several words.

 optional arguments:
-  -h, --help     show this help message and exit --version      show program's version number and exit -d DIRECTORY   The directory where the downloaded files will be placed -s, --series   Search for series
+  -h, --help            show this help message and exit --version             show program's version number and exit -d DIRECTORY          The directory where the downloaded files will be
-  -p, --program  Search for programs
+                        placed
+  -p PROGRAM, --program PROGRAM
+                        Search for a program that matches the string PROGRAM.
+                        Interactive download.
+  -s SERIES, --series SERIES
+                        Search for a series that matches the string SERIES.
+                        Interactive download
+  -u URL, --url URL     Download whatever is specified by URLs, no questions
+                        asked.
+URLs can be copied from https://tv.nrk.no/

 The files are by default downloaded to ~/Downloads/nrkdownload.
 This can be changed by using the option -d as described above, or you can define the